Terms of service.

 (c) if sent by email, at 9.00 am the next working day after transmission.

-15.4 In proving the service of any notice, it will be sufficient to prove, in the case of a letter, that such letter was properly addressed, stamped and placed in the post and, in the case of an email, that such email was sent to the specified email address of the addressee.
+15.4 In proving the service of any notice, it will be sufficient to prove, in the case of a letter, that the letter was properly addressed, stamped and placed in the post and, in the case of an email, that the email was sent to the specified email address of the addressee.

 15.5 The provisions of this clause will not apply to the service of any proceedings or other documents in any legal action.